tobixen/plann/CALENDAR_SERVER_RECOMMENDATIONS.md

 # What CalDAV-server to choose?

+**TLDR-summary**:

-TLDR-summary: To use plann heavily both to manage calendars and do heavy task management, none of the calendar servers out there seems to be good enough (though I should do more testing, particularly towards SOGo).
-Xandikos seems to be the best - it works out of the box, the developer is quick to fix things when filing bug reports, everything works well except for recurrances - but I do consider recurrances to be important!
-I ended up with DAViCal, but had to fix some bugs in DAViCal, make a workaround in plann, and every now and then I have to do manual SQL operations.
-I keep pushing to get things fixed upstream, hopefully I can come with a better recommendation in some few months.
+To use plann heavily both to manage calendars and do heavy task management, none of the calendar servers out there seems to be good enough (though I should do more testing, particularly towards SOGo).

+Xandikos seems to be the best - it works out of the box, the developer is quick to fix things when filing bug reports, everything works well ... except for one tiny thing, recurrances.
+Well, I do consider recurrances to be important!

+I ended up with DAViCal.
+It has been out there for a decade or two and is heavily used by a large community - still, first thing that happened when I tried to run plann towards it was ...
+500 internal server error!
+I did have to make some workarounds both in my CalDAV installation and in plann.

+I keep pushing to get things fixed upstream by the various calendar server developers, hopefully I can come with a more solid recommendation soon enough :-)

 ## Requirements